malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 ### Function Delegate and its use with lambda

-.NET  has a couple of built-in delegates types that you can use when declaring delegates.
-For the MathDelegate examples, you have used the following delegate: public delegate double MathDelegate(double value1, double value2); You can replace this delegate with one of the built-in types namely:
+.NET has a couple of built-in delegates types that you can use when declaring delegates.For the `MathDelegate` examples, you have used the following delegate: `public delegate double MathDelegate(double value1, double value2);` You can replace this delegate with one of the built-in types namely:

 ```cs
 Func<int, int, int>